Spains COVID-19 Death Toll Grows By 832 To 5,690 In Past 24 Hours - Health Ministry - UrduPoint

 Spain's death toll from coronavirus-related complications reached 5,690 people on Saturday after the Health Ministry reported that another 832 patients had died over the past 24 hours

-MADRID (UrduPoint News / Sputnik - 28th March, 2020) Spain's death toll from coronavirus-related complications reached 5,690 people on Saturday after the Health Ministry reported that another 832 patients had died over the past 24 hours.
+MADRID/MOSCOW (UrduPoint News / Sputnik - 29th March, 2020) Spain's death toll from coronavirus-related complications reached 5,690 people on Saturday after the Health Ministry reported that another 832 patients had died over the past 24 hours.

 About 4,500 patients are in serious condition.
 Meanwhile, 12,300 people have recovered from the illness.